POLITICAL ACUMEN TOOLKIT

 It provides definitions, sub-topics, downloadable resources, links to additional materials, and is fully searchable.
 To allow users to navigate the material easily, the Toolkit has been divided into several categories, including: Introduction, Administration & Council, Residents and Ratepayers, Intermunicipal, Provincial & Federal, Media, Mentorship, Case Studies, Mentorship Forum, and References & Additional Resources.

-The related Mentorship Forum was developed in tandem with the Toolkit to encourage and facilitate the relationship between experienced and new leaders, as well as support succession planning in local government.
+The related Mentorship Forum (currently under construction) was developed in tandem with the Toolkit to encourage and facilitate the relationship between experienced and new leaders, as well as support succession planning in local government.
 It is a resource for connecting with other CAMA members, finding mentors, obtaining support from colleagues across the country, and discussing municipal issues at a pan-Canadian level.

 CAOs operate in a unique position and because of their role they sometimes feel isolated and don’t know where to turn to support when facing challenging or even overwhelming situations.
 CAMA hopes this toolkit will become a valuable resource to support senior administrators in their careers, and that the mentorship forum will provide a practical way for CAMA members to connect and support one another.